jbx-protocol/juice-docs-v2/docs/api/contracts/or-abstract/jbpayoutredemptionpaymentterminal/write/-_distributetopayoutsplitsof.md

   Pays out splits for a project's funding cycle configuration.

   @param _projectId The ID of the project for which payout splits are being distributed.
-  @param _fundingCycle The funding cycle during which the distribution is being made.
+  @param _domain The domain of the splits to distribute the payout between.
+  @param _group The group of the splits to distribute the payout between.
   @param _amount The total amount being distributed, as a fixed point number with the same number of decimals as this terminal.
   @param _feeDiscount The amount of discount to apply to the fee, out of the MAX_FEE.